 Students can schedule an appointment here or call 949-824-3849.

-- The GRC will be opened from Monday – Thursday from 9AM to 7PM and Friday from 9AM -5PM.
+- The GRC is open Monday – Thursday from 9AM to 7PM and Friday from 9AM -5PM.

 Need additional information?
 Contact the GRC: